 I founded Aviva Natural Health Solutions almost 20 years ago as a vehicle to share my integrative lifestyle approach to health and wellness.
 Based on incorporating well-researched, proven health-promoting concepts into our daily lifestyle, my approach strives for constant improvement, always moving towards attaining high-energy long term health.
 Increasingly important with age, when good decisions are made that can fit into our daily routine, improved health can be attained without conscious effort and constant struggle.
 Through nutrition, exercise, moving our body, and challenging our mind, we can age more gracefully, lower our risk of disease, and continue to be productive in our senior years.

 Sleeping, sitting, and walking take up most of our day and are all major areas of life that can be improved by integrating health-promoting solutions.
 The quality of our bed, bedding, and pillow can dramatically affect sleep quality, as can avoiding exposure to blue light at night.
-Active seating solutions can prevent adaptive muscle shortening which contributes to the back pain, posture problems, and muscle soreness caused by sitting on conventional static chairs all day.
+Active seating solutions, including adding an Exersit cushion to your chair, can prevent adaptive muscle shortening which contributes to the back pain, posture problems, and muscle soreness caused by sitting on conventional static chairs all day.
 Balance and gait can be improved by learning tai chi, and by wearing the right kind of shoes that prevent and correct foot, knee, hip, and leg problems.

 Balance is the ability to distribute your weight in a way that enables you to stand and move without falling, and recover if you stumble.
 Complex coordination between our eyes, muscles, bones, joints, and central nervous system is critical for maintaining healthy balance and mobility.
 Problems with any of these factors (along with some medical conditions and prescription drugs) can affect balance.
 Poor balance affects millions of adults, is the chief cause of bone-breaking falls, and can lead to inactivity that further weakens muscles and bones, exacerbating balance problems.